thanos-io/thanos/docs/components/compact.md

 * If you accidentally upload blocks with the same external labels but produced by totally different Prometheis for totally different applications, some metrics can overlap and potentially merge together, making the series useless.
 * If you merge disjoint series in multiple of blocks together, there is currently no easy way to split them back.
-* The `penalty` offline deduplication algorithm has its own limitation.
+* The `penalty` offline deduplication algorithm has its own limitations.
 Even though it has been battle-tested for quite a long time, very few issues still come up from time to time (such as [breaking rate/irate](https://github.com/thanos-io/thanos/issues/2890)).
 If you'd like to enable this deduplication algorithm, do so at your own risk and back up your data first!

 #### Enabling Vertical Compaction